Nemptis/Neonatal_USV_Detection_Classification/README.md

 # Neonatal_USV_Detection_Classifiacation
-Algorithms for detecting and classifying neonatal ultrasonic vocalizations.
+This repository contains algorithms designed for detecting and classifying neonatal ultrasonic vocalizations.

+%%%%%%%
 Welcome

-The first step is to calibrate the detection algorithm to match the setting of your recordings.

-Install the following programs with the precise Version: absl-py                  2.1.0 aiofiles                 22.1.0 aiohttp                  3.9.3
+%%%%%%%

+We encourage you to clone the entire repository to your local machine.

+#Environment Setup
+Create a New Environment (Conda): Set up a new environment using Conda and install all necessary dependencies, including Jupyter Lab, for later execution.

+Install Required Programs:
+absl-py                  2.1.0
+aiofiles                 22.1.0
+aiohttp                  3.9.3